Skip to content

 Installing MinIO

 This page provides an overview of how to install a MinIO S3 compatible storage server on Linux.
-Generally you will not need to install a MinIO server yourself because an instance is pre-installed on the SIP development VM (SIPVM).
+Generally you won't need to install a MinIO server yourself because an instance is pre-installed on the SIP development VM (SIPVM).

 Download and Deploy MinIO

-MinIO is distributed as a single binary application, and can be downloaded and deployed like this:
+MinIO is distributed as a single binary application, and you can download and deploy it like this:

 wget https://dl.min.io/server/minio/release/linux-amd64/minio -O minio